Wolfe2x7/Wolfe2x7/README.md

 I have recently picked up 3D modelling, and I'd like to think I'm pretty decent at it for limited-poly models.
 3D seems easier for me than
 2D artwork -- except for animations in either case.
 Inanimate objects are good.
 I use Wings3D.

-GitHub is still really esoteric to me, and its site design is completely baffling -- needlessly complicating something as simple as downloading or uploading files!
-I hate it, but it is what it is.
-So please bear with me on anything specifically relating to this wacky website!
+I'm still green with GitHub, so please bear with me on anything specifically relating to this website.
+Thanks!